Salmacis (R&D)

 Mark Walkem CELLO

-During this phase, we explored the musico-dramatic possibilities of the story of Salmacis and Hermaphroditus, including creative staging ideas, choreographed movements and the stylistic considerations of the musical settings.
+During this phase, we explored the musico-dramatic possibilities of the story of Salmacis and Hermaphroditus, including creative staging, choreographed movement, new music, libretto and the incorporation of a 'Grecian' aesthetic.